 - Contract close-out.
 Ensure financial system is aligned with the project file, for documentation and audit trail.

 Contract documentation: includes, but is not limited to, the contract itself along with all supporting schedules, requested and approved contract changes, any technical documentation developed by consultant/contractor, performance reports, financial documents such as invoices and payment records, and the results of any contract-related inspections.

 4.5.3 Tools and Techniques

 Procurement audits: are structured reviews of the procurement process from procurement planning through contract administration.
-The objective of a procurement audit is to identify successes, failures, lessons learned etc., that warrant consideration for other projects in PWGSC.
+The objective of a procurement audit is to identify successes, failures, lessons learned etc., that warrant consideration for other projects in PSPC.

 - Records Management and Contract file: a complete set of indexed records must be documented for inclusion with the final project records.

 - Formal acceptance and closure: the organization responsible for contract administration should provide the consultant and contractor with formal written notice that the contract has been completed.
 Requirements for formal acceptance and closure are defined in the contract.